List of content you will read in this article:

 Python 3.7.0 (v3.7.0:1bf9cc5093, Jan 25 2019, 07:44:31) [MSC v.1914 64 bit (AMD64)] on win32

 Type "help", "copyright", "credits" or "license" for more information.

-Let us now quickly move to understand how to install PIP on Windows process.
+Let us quickly understand how to install PIP on the Windows process.

 Follow these steps to achieve your task: